singhritesh85/DevOps-Project-BloggingApp-Deployment-Monitoring-PrometheusGrafana-Log-Aggregation-using-Loki-Aws/terraform-blogapp-prometheus-grafana-loki-aws/README.md

 # terraform-eks
 ```
-1. First of all clone this repository and change the directory to "terraform-eks-withaddons".
+1. First of all clone this repository and change the directory to "terraform-blogapp-prometheus-grafana-loki-aws".
 2. Run the shell script initial-setup.sh only once on your k8s-management-node or terraform-server.
 As this script will install the kubectl, helm and uninstall awscli version 1.x then install awscli version 2.x.
 After running this shell script just logout from the logged-in user and then login again.
+3. Provide SSH Private Key in the file user_data_blackbox_exporter.sh, user_data_grafana.sh, user_data_jenkins_master.sh, user_data_jenkins_slave.sh, user_data_loki.sh, user_data_nexus.sh, user_data_prometheus.sh and user_data_sonarqube.sh
+4. Provide SSH Private Key in the file mykey.pem and assign 600 permission on this file using the command chmod 600 mykey.pem.
+5. An IAM Role with the Name "AmazonS3FullAccess" should be existed in the AWS Account(with IAM Policy AmazonS3FullAccess should be attached).
+The Aim is to provide RBAC Access to EC2 Instances to send Loki logs to S3 Bucket
 ```

 # Install and configure EKS Container Insight